PhilipSCA/philanderson-co-uk/john/learning/business-source.md

 #### 1.2.3 - Market segmentation
 Market segmentation - process of dividing up a target market into sub-categories, to target individually:
-Location - where the target market live - weather & activities in area etc, Demographics - gender, religion, age, family type - wants and needs, Behaviour - how do consumers behave when buying? - saving vs buying times, Lifestyle - what consumers do in their spare time - general interests, Income - amount of money they earn - willing to spend, affordable Market mapping - diagram of similar products or businesses in a market, scaled against their features, usually price and quality.
+Location - where the target market live - weather & activities in area etc, Demographics - gender, religion, age, family type - wants and needs - statistical data relating to a population Behaviour - how do consumers behave when buying? - saving vs buying times, Lifestyle - what consumers do in their spare time - general interests, Income - amount of money they earn - willing to spend, affordable Market mapping - diagram of similar products or businesses in a market, scaled against their features, usually price and quality.
 Allows a business to: identify its competitors, spot any gaps in market(main reason), useful for analysing competitors - decision-making, see all products in market
-Gap in market - area on a market map where there is an opportunity Competitive environment - a market where there are other businesses producing the same or similar goods/services - competition is high
+Gap in market - area on market map where there is opportunity to fill unmet customer need Competitive environment -market where other businesses are producing same or similar goods/services - competition is high
 - More competition = less profits - more customers going to other businesses, lower prices

 ### 1.3 - Putting a business idea into practice
 #### 1.3.1 - aims and objectives
-Aim - a long-term goal a business wants to achieve Objective - more specific steps that a business takes to achieve its aim Factors affecting aims and objectives: size of business, level of competition, type of business, different sectors Aims/Objectives need to be SMART:
+Aim - a long-term goal a business wants to achieve Objective - more specific, measurable steps to achieve a business's aim Factors affecting aims and objectives: size of business, level of competition, type of business, different sectors Aims/Objectives need to be SMART:
 S - Specific